andreasgriffin/bitcoin-safe/README.md

 ### Long-term Bitcoin savings made Easy

-## Currently Pre-ALPHA -- Use only on regtest
+## Currently ALPHA -- Use only on regtest / testnet / signet

 #### Goals